Hepatitis B immunisation service

 Hepatitis B immunisation is recommended for:

-- babies within seven days of being born, and children aged two months, four months and six months, for free under the National Immunisation Program (NIP)
+- babies within 7 days of being born, and children aged 2 months, 4 months and 6 months, for free under the National Immunisation Program (NIP)

 - people who live with or share living facilities with a person who has hepatitis B